Can a Revoked Nursing License Be Reinstated?

 Appealing a License Revocation

-If you want to appeal a nursing license revocation in the state of Texas, you must file a motion for rehearing within 20 days after the BON enters its revocation order.
-This is a critical step because it gives notice to the BON of the issues you intend to appeal.
+If you want to appeal a nursing license revocation in Texas, you must file a motion for rehearing within 20 days after the Board enters its revocation order.
+This is a critical step — it gives notice to the Board of the issues you intend to appeal, and the District Court generally cannot hear appellate issues that were not first presented in the motion for rehearing.
+Once the decision is appealable, you have 30 days to file a petition for judicial review.
+The appeals process is procedurally tight, and an experienced TBON license defense attorney is strongly recommended.

 The Timeframe for Reinstatement

-• A nurse must wait at least one full calendar year after the BON revocation order was issued before applying for reinstatement.
+• A nurse must wait at least one full calendar year after the Board’s revocation order was issued before applying for reinstatement.

-• If they decide to schedule an informal conference, it usually takes place between two and three months after receiving the petition.
+• If the Board schedules an informal conference, it usually takes place two to three months after receiving the petition.

-• If it is scheduled, the nurse will meet in person with a panel of board staff who will consider the petition.
+• If scheduled, the nurse meets in person with a panel of Board staff who consider the petition.

-• If a nurse chooses to file a motion for a rehearing with the Texas BOM, it must be within 20 days after the Board enters its order.
-The Board then has 45 days to rule on the motion; if they don’t, the decision becomes appealable, and once the decision is appealable there is a 30-day window to file an administrative appeal.
+• A motion for rehearing must be filed within 20 days after the Board enters its order.
+The Board has 45 days to rule on the motion; if it does not, the decision becomes appealable, opening a 30-day window to file an administrative appeal.

 Retraining and Continuing Education

-Most states require nurses to complete continuing education units (CEUs) to maintain their licenses.
-In the state of Texas, 20 contact hours every two years is the bare minimum to show competence.
-When completing CEUs, the courses must cover topics relevant to nursing practice, which can include:
+Texas requires nurses to complete continuing education units (CEUs) to maintain licensure.
+Twenty contact hours every two years is the baseline for demonstrating continued competence.
+Courses must cover topics relevant to nursing practice, which can include:

 • Mental health.